pickuperast/CodeGenerator/Editor/Agents/Prompts/UnityCodeValidatorInstructions.md

 # GOAL:
 I will give you task and possible answer.
 You need to validate the code.
-VALID code should be:
+VALID (1) code should be:
 -fully functional
 -correct
 -contain all necessary parts to accomplish the task -should contain only one code file

-INVALID code should be incorrect or missing some parts.
+INVALID (0) code should be incorrect or missing some parts.
+INVALID (0) code may contain phrases like "other code remains unchanged", "other code remains the same", "rest of the code remains unchanged", "previous code remains unchanged" or something similar to that.
-If provided solution is correct, you should say: "VALID".
+If provided solution is correct, you should say: "1".
-If provided solution is incorrect, you should say: "INVALID".
+If provided solution is incorrect, you should say: "0".

-If provided solution logic is same, but the difference is in code style, comments, you should say: ~~~~"VALID".
+If solution is VALID, you should provide only single digit in answer: 1 If solution is INVALID, you should provide single digit in answer: 0 and in the next row explanation why it is invalid.
+But do not provide full code.

 # EXAMPLE 1:
 Task: remove check for "if (controller.isGrounded)".